soundpress/RulesOfNYC/docs/c07/index.rst

 (b) Except as provided in the preceding subdivision, no landfill operation shall be conducted on any privately-owned lands anywhere in the City of New York.

 (c) The owners of lands below established grades or of lands under water may contract to fill in such lands to grades approved by the Department of Sanitation (D.O.S.), the Bureau of Highways, the Department of Buildings, the Department of Ports and Trade, and any other agency/authority having such jurisdiction.
 Only clean fill will be permitted consisting of earth, dirt, concrete, rock, gravel, stone, and sand.
-Landfill work cannot commence until written approval from the Department of Sanitation as set forth below in § 3-03(c) has been received.
+Landfill work cannot commence until written approval from the Department of Sanitation as set forth below in 16 RCNY § 3-03(c) has been received.

 (d) A separate permit is required for each pier, land or lands under water to be used as a reception point for fill materials.